liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the judge hoped he would one day feel remorse
 1. loved ones of the deceased
 1. bike path
-1. the man has been sentenced to life in prison by a federal court
 1. at the top of the agenda is the debt ceiling and the potential consequences of a federal government default
 1. president Biden has to oversee negotiations with Republicans on the debt ceiling crisis
 1. president Biden already had a bilateral meeting with the Japanese Prime Minister